Boston Lyric Opera's "Madama Butterfly" puts Asian American culture in the spotlight

 "The opera is so accessible.
 You don't have to know anything about it.
 You can just walk right in and you will feel something.
 The music just does it for you.
 The words don't really matter.
 And I think that's the beauty of opera as well.
 It's this text, but ultimately the music just tells you everything you need to feel."

-The Boston Lyric Opera's production of "Madama Butterfly" opens on Thursday, September 14 and there are five performances through September 24 at the Emerson Colonial Theater in Boston.
+The Boston Lyric Opera's production of "Madama Butterfly" opens on Thursday, September 14 and there are four performances through September 24 at the Emerson Colonial Theater in Boston.

 for more features.